The future of AI: What to expect in the next 5 years

 Often AI hype outpaced the actual capacities of anything those researchers could create.
 But in the last moments of the 20th century, significant AI advances started to rattle society at large.
 When IBM's Deep Blue defeated chess master Gary Kasparov, the game's reigning champion, the event seemed to signal not only a historic and singular defeat in chess history -- the first time that a computer had beaten a top player -- but also that a threshold had been crossed.
 Thinking machines had left the realm of sci-fi and entered the real world.

-The era of big data and the exponential growth of computational power in accord with Moore's Law has subsequently enabled AI to sift through gargantuan amounts of data and learn how to accomplish tasks that had previously been accomplished only by humans.
+The era of big data and the exponential growth of computational power in accord with Moore's Law enabled AI to sift through gargantuan amounts of data and learn how to perform tasks that had previously been accomplished exclusively by humans.
+The coupling of generative AI with large language models to create ChatGPT in 2022, its subsequent iterations and related algorithms, served as a proof of concept that machine learning could produce technologies far more powerful and captivating than earlier chatbots.

-The effects of this machine renaissance have permeated society: Voice recognition devices such as Alexa, recommendation engines like those used by Netflix to suggest which movie you should watch next based on your viewing history, and the modest steps taken by driverless cars and other autonomous vehicles are emblematic.
+The effects of this machine renaissance have permeated society: Voice recognition devices such as Alexa, recommendation engines like those used by Netflix to suggest which movie you should watch next based on your viewing history, and the modest steps taken by driverless cars and other autonomous vehicles are emblematic of a rudimentary stage of 21st century AI.
+ChatGPT 4, Dall-E, Midjourney and other contemporary generative AI systems are currently disrupting most business sectors.
 But the next five years of AI development will likely lead to major societal changes that go well beyond what we've seen to date.

 How will AI impact the future?